-Students in eighth grade take Algebra I Honors, Algebra I, or Introduction to Algebra I. Eighth graders are taught to think algebraically and to solve problems in a methodical and organized manner.
+Students in eighth grade take Algebra I Honors, Algebra I, or Intro. to Algebra I. Eighth graders are taught to think algebraically and to solve problems in a methodical and organized manner.
 Students are encouraged to think independently and to take responsibility for their learning.

 In the honors section, the pace is accelerated, and concepts are studied in more depth.
 Students are encouraged to be independent learners.
 The hope is that they will become more confident in their ability to teach themselves new material.
-Khan Academy is used regularly - about once a week - to help students realize this goal.
-When using Khan Academy, students view a video on material that has not yet been presented and work through examples before the teacher has taught them how to solve the examples.

 The honors section also requires students to master graphing equations and inequalities using the TI-83 graphing calculator.
 Eighth graders in this section will be ready for an honors math curriculum in high school.
 Students in the regular section of Algebra I complete a full year of algebra, including the quadratic formula, and will be in a position to move on to Geometry or Algebra II in ninth grade.
-The Introduction to Algebra I course is designed to cover the main topics in Algebra I and to set students up for a successful Algebra I year in ninth grade.
+The Intro. to Algebra I course is designed to cover many of the main topics of Algebra I and set the students up for a successful Algebra I year in ninth grade.

-Examples of some core topics in eighth grade are:
+Examples of some core topics in Algebra 1 are:

 - operations with variables

 - solving linear equations and inequalities

 - slopes and intercepts

 - exponents

-- simplifying radicals
+- operations with radicals

 - polynomials

 - systems of equations and inequalities

 - factoring polynomials

 - solving quadratic equations four different ways

 - solving word problems algebraically with one and two variables